What are amino acids?

 - They are generally soluble in water but sparingly soluble in organic solvents.

-- Most of the acids are melt with decomposition but sublimation is also possible with a number of acids.
+- Most of the acids are melted with decomposition but sublimation is also possible with a number of acids.

 - They contain one chiral center.